max-winderbaum/simple-worktree/README.md

 With shell functions installed:
 - `swt c feature` - Creates worktree AND changes into it
 - `swt d` - Deletes worktree AND returns to main repo
+- `swt cd feature` - Changes to any worktree by name

 ### `list` / `ls` (alias: `l`)
 Lists all git worktrees in the repository.